NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-45.md

 Although that battle was not as frightening as a Xiantian battle skill, its might couldn’t be compared with an ordinary battle skill.

-For He Yiming, the cultivation of Blazing technique was unsurprisingly like a gale that blew as it wished.
+For He Yiming, the cultivation of Blaze technique was unsurprisingly like a gale that blew as it wished.

 Since this was the first time He Yiming had accessed a fire-type technique, he preserved the maximum caution.
 Every single character in the scripture was engraved in his mind, so as not to miss any detail.